Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Computational considerations.} While the computational complexity of each step is provided in Section \ref{sec:implementation_controlled}, we offer here a practical idea of the computational requirements based on the observed execution times from our experiments on the considered problem and data sets, using a machine equipped with an Apple M3 Pro processor and 18 GB of RAM.
-For the 1D case, the probability density estimation step takes 5.6 seconds for training with 1000 sample paths, 100 time steps, and 10 training controls, and 1.0 seconds for prediction over a Fokker-Planck training set of size 10000.
-The Fokker-Planck matching step requires 190 seconds for training with 10000 data points and 150 seconds to generate 100 sample paths with 100 time steps for 10 different controls.
-For the 2D problem, probability density estimation training takes around 0.032 seconds for 3000 sample paths, 100 time steps, and 20 training controls, with prediction taking approximately 160 seconds over a Fokker-Planck training set of size 10000.
-The Fokker-Planck matching step requires about 490 seconds for training and 140 seconds to generate 100 sample paths with 100 time steps for 5 different controls.
-These results show that, while the computational demands are higher for controlled SDEs, they remain manageable.
-As expected, the computational requirements increase as the sizes of the data sets are multiplied by the number of training controls.
+\paragraph{Computational considerations.} While the computational complexity of each step is given in Appendix~\ref{sec:implementation_controlled}, we also report observed execution times to give a practical sense of scale.
+The experiments were run on a machine equipped with an Apple M3 Pro processor and 18 GB of RAM.
+For the 1D case, the probability density estimation step takes 5.6 seconds for training with 1000 sample paths, 100 time steps, and 10 training controls, and 1.0 seconds for prediction over a Fokker--Planck training set of size 10000.
+The Fokker--Planck matching step takes 190 seconds for training with 10000 data points and 150 seconds to generate 100 sample paths with 100 time steps for 10 different controls.
+For the 2D problem, probability density estimation training takes around 0.032 seconds for 3000 sample paths, 100 time steps, and 20 training controls, with prediction taking approximately 160 seconds over a Fokker--Planck training set of size 10000.
+The Fokker--Planck matching step takes about 490 seconds for training and 140 seconds to generate 100 sample paths with 100 time steps for 5 different controls.
+These timings show that controlled SDE estimation is substantially more demanding than the uncontrolled case, but remains feasible at the moderate scales considered here.
+As expected, the cost increases with the number of training controls.

-\subsubsection{Linear scalar SDE}
+\subsubsection{Linear Scalar SDE}